Industrial Strikes - Can You Claim Flight Compensation.

 The airline may argue that these strikes are ‘extraordinary’ and refuse to pay compensation as a result.
 This can make it difficult for passengers to claim any monetary compensation, which is one of the reasons we set up our claims service.

-Even if the delay or cancellation is considered extraordinary, you’re still entitled to an alternative flight or a refund, providing the delay/cancellation meets the EU Reg 261 criteria.
+Even if the delay or cancellation is considered extraordinary, you’re still entitled to an alternative flight or a refund, providing the delay/cancellation meets the EU Reg 261 and UK equivalent criteria.

 What are my rights if my flights are delayed by strikes?

-Under EU Reg 261, you may be able to claim monetary compensation if your flight is delayed by 3 hours or more.
-This applies to flights on any airline taking off from an EU airport, or flights with an EU carrier landing in the EU.
+Under EU Reg 261 and UK equivalent, you may be able to claim monetary compensation if your flight is delayed by 3 hours or more.
+This applies to flights on any airline taking off from an EU or UK airport, or flights with an EU or UK carrier landing in the EU or UK.

 You can expect reasonable care and assistance at the airport for delays (see below).
 You may not be able to claim monetary compensation, however, if the airline claims “extraordinary circumstances”.
 This include extreme weather, political instability, or safety/security risks.